Inside: New to photography? Download this free DSLR photography for beginners PDF HERE.

 This photo was taken at a fast shutter speed of 1/8000.
 That’s one eight-thousandth of a second.
-Note how sharp and in focus the flower is, even though the wind was blowing:
+Notice how sharp and in focus the flower looks, even though the wind was blowing.

-This next photo was taken at a slow shutter speed of 1/60 (that’s one 60th of a second).
+The photo below was taken at a slow shutter speed of 1/60 (that’s one 60th of a second).

 For sharp photos, set your shutter speed at 1/125 or faster.

 What Aperture to Use